What Are the Best UK REITs to Invest in?

 Why Invest in UK Real Estate Investment Trusts?

-As already noted, Real Estate Investment Trusts own and manage portfolios of property on behalf of their investors.
-The types of properties owned by REITs can include office buildings, apartment blocks, shopping malls, hotels or any other property which generates rental income.
+UK Real Estate Investment Trusts own and manage portfolios of property on behalf of their investors.
+The types of properties owned by UK REITs can include office buildings, apartment blocks, shopping malls, hotels or any other property which generates rental income.

-REITs allow investors to efficiently enter the property market, gaining access to a variety of rental income streams without needing the high level of capital required to buy this kind of real estate, or the headaches that come with managing them.
+This allows investors to gain exposure to income generating property market without needing the high level of capital required to buy this kind of real estate, or the headaches that come with managing them.

-In exchange for REIT status, UK REITs must meet a number of conditions, one of which is to distribute at least 90% of the profit made from property income each year to their shareholders as dividends.
-Therefore, UK REITs can be an appealing prospect for income investors, as they often have attractive dividend yields.
+REITs in the UK are exempt from corporation tax on both rental income and any capital gains made from the sale of their UK rental properties.
+However, in exchange for this advantageous tax status, UK REITs must meet a number of conditions, one of which is to distribute at least 90% of the profit made from property income each year to their shareholders as dividends.

 Furthermore, REITs offer investors the opportunity to diversify their portfolio into property, without needing to buy the physical asset.
-A diversified portfolio is an important aspect of risk management and property, in particular, has historically proven to be an effective hedge against inflation.
+A diversified portfolio is an important aspect of risk management and, moreover, property has historically proven to be an effective hedge against inflation.

 Top UK REITs to Watch

-Now we know what REITs are and why someone would want to invest in them, what are some of the top UK REITs to watch in 2023?
+Now we know what REITs are and why someone would want to invest in them, what are some examples of top UK Real Estate Investment Trusts to watch in 2023?

 Tritax Big Box REIT

-A further headwind which is facing UK REITs is increasing interest rates.
-A consequence of having to distribute the majority of profit from property income is that REITs are often compelled to borrow to fund growth.
-Rising interest rates means that the cost of this borrowing increases, which could negatively affect UK Real Estate Investment Trusts which have a high level of debt maturing in the near future.
+Furthermore, a consequence of having to distribute the majority of profit from property income is that UK REITs are often compelled to borrow to fund growth.
+Rising interest rates means that the cost of this borrowing increases, which could negatively affect UK Real Estate Investment Trusts which have a high level of debt.

 With an Invest.MT5 account from Admirals, you can buy shares in both UK Real Estate Investment Trusts examined in this article, as well as a number of other REITs from the UK and the US!
 Follow these steps in order to get started:

-- Search for the desired UK REIT in the Market Watch and drag the symbol onto the chart
+- Search for the desired UK REIT and open the price chart

 Investing with Admirals